P666R/Task-Management-App/frontend/README.md

 - Formik: Used for form management, validation, and easy integration with React.
 - React Query: Utilized for fetching and managing data from the backend API.
 - Tailwind CSS with CSS Modules: Selected for its utility-first approach, ease of use, and ability to create responsive designs.
+- Yup: Used for schema validation and easy integration with React Formik.

 ## Design Considerations

 - **User-Friendly UI**: The UI is designed to be intuitive and easy to use, with clear navigation and informative feedback.
 - **Responsive Design**: The application is designed to work seamlessly on both mobile and desktop devices, adapting to different screen sizes.
-- **Strong Client-Side Validations**: Client-side validations ensure data integrity and provide instant feedback to users.
+- **Client-Side Validations**: Client-side validations ensure data integrity and provide instant feedback to users.
+- **Error Handling**: The application handles errors gracefully, displaying meaningful error messages to users.

 ## Folder Structure